Markhenn/LS-RB101/Lesson 6/twentyone/pedac_twentyone.md

 input: nested array with cards for player and dealer
 output: display of cards

-# Data Structure / Algorithm
+## Data Structure / Algorithm
 PUTS player cards
 PUTS dealer card

-# Calculate Aces
+# Calculate Aces - Redo calculation of aces
 Calculating Aces.
 Remember that aces can be worth either 1 or 11, depending on the context.
 You should not ask the user what the value of the ace is; your program should be able to figure this out automatically.

 ## Problem: How to calculate the aces value